Nndoza/AI-CV-Screening/README.md

 Some challenges I faced included:

-* Flask pages not loading because files were not saved correctly
 * GitHub authentication errors caused by password authentication deprecation
 * Understanding the difference between tracked and untracked Git files
 * Learning how Git staging, commits, and pushes work together